Breast cancer is the most common type of cancer in the UK.

 In 2011, just under 50,000 women were diagnosed with invasive breast cancer.
 Most women who get it (8 out of 10) are over 50, but younger women, and in rare cases, men, can also get breast cancer.

-If it's treated early enough, breast cancer can be treated before it spreads to other parts of the body.
+If it's treated early enough, breast cancer can be prevented from spreading to other parts of the body.

 The breasts are made up of fat, connective tissue and thousands of tiny glands called lobules, which produce milk.
 When a woman has a baby, the milk is delivered to the nipple through tiny tubes called ducts, which allow her to breastfeed.

 The body is made up of billions of tiny cells, which usually grow and multiply in an orderly way.
 New cells are only produced when and where they're needed.
 In cancer, this orderly process goes wrong and cells begin to grow and multiply uncontrollably.

 Read more about the causes of breast cancer.

 Breast cancer can have a number of symptoms, but the first noticeable symptom is usually a lump or area of thickened breast tissue.